doonfrs/vscode-wsl-reveal-explorer/README.md

 - **Zero Configuration Required** - Works out of the box with any WSL distribution
 - **Remote SSH Support** - Also works with Remote SSH connections and mounted drives
+- **Custom File Explorer Support** - Use your preferred file manager or stick with default Windows Explorer
-- **Context Menu Integration** - Right-click any file or folder to reveal it in Windows Explorer
+- **Context Menu Integration** - Right-click any file or folder to reveal it in Windows Explorer or your custom choice
 - **Automatic WSL Detection** - Dynamically detects your WSL distribution name
 - **Custom Distribution Support** - Override auto-detection with your own distribution name
 - **Configurable Path Prefix** - Customize network path prefix for different connection types